AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 4. Install a typof docker
 https://docs.docker.com/engine/install/ubuntu/
 <br>
-Note here: While docker-compose is open source, docker (c) is not. <br> In a commercial environment you'll need to check your required license for Docker (c)<br>
+Note: While docker-compose is open source, Docker (c) is not. <br> In a commercial environments you'll need to check your required license for Docker (c)<br>
 To be sure we'll now use podman.<br>

 ```
 sudo apt install podman
 ```

 Make sure everything works:

 ```
 sudo docker run hello-world:latest
 or